 It was a horrible, windy, rainy day in early May of 2010 when we visited the famous city of Pisa in Tuscany.
 Pisa has a long and illustrious history, and nowhere is this illustrated more than at the Piazza dei Miracoli – the Square of the Miracles – in the historical city centre.
-When we arrived by train, the rain was so bad we had to hide inside the railway station.
+When we arrived by train, the rain was so bad we had to seek shelter inside the railway station.
 Umbrellas were useless because of the strong wind, and when it had finally stopped raining and we started walking, it began raining again after a mere ten minutes.
 This was just not our day.
 We found shelter at a lovely trattoria and had some excellent pasta.
 For some reason, the curtains in the trattoria had all been closed, which gave the place a cosy atmosphere and effectively blocked the sight of yet more rain outside.

 After lunch, we continued our tour towards the Piazza dei Miracoli, or the Piazza del Duomo as it is officially called.
 The most famous building in Pisa is arguably the Duomo’s campanile, usually known by the moniker Leaning Tower of Pisa.
 I must say the campanile is not that interesting.
-The only reason it is so famous is that it is indeed leaning, and leaning badly.
+The only reason why it is so famous is that it is indeed leaning, and leaning badly.
 I will discuss the tower separately and will now focus on the building I did find interesting: the Duomo, or the Santa Maria Assunta.

 Construction of the cathedral started almost 1.000 years ago.
 In 1063, a Pisan fleet sailed south and raided the Muslim-held city of Palermo on Sicily.
 At that time, Sicily was an Arabic Emirate, but it was under attack from Norman armies led by Robert Guiscard and his brother Roger, who fought under a papal banner.
 Although the brothers would not take Palermo until early 1072, the Pisan raid aided their efforts to conquer the island.
 It was a great success, and the Pisans carried off much loot which they used to start the construction of the Duomo.
 Building activities commenced in 1064 and the first architect was a man known as Buscheto.